 Mayor Warren has directed the Office of Innovation to focus on issues of poverty in Rochester.
 More specifically, the Office of Innovation is working on understanding the drivers of poverty - concentrating on joblessness in distressed neighborhoods.
 Data analysis , GIS mapping, historical research, and public engagement will help inform initiatives.
-The Office of Innovation's poverty work is partnered with the United Way’s Rochester – Monroe Anti-Poverty Initiative and other important community efforts.
+The Office of Innovation's poverty work is partnered with the United Way’s Rochester – Monroe Anti-Poverty Initiative (RMAPI) and other important community efforts.

 IBM Smarter Cities Initiative:

 The City of Rochester, New York, USA, was one of 16 cities selected to receive a Smarter Cities Challenge® grant from IBM in 2015 as part of IBM’s citizenship efforts to build a Smarter Planet®.
 During three weeks in October 2015, a team of five IBM experts worked to deliver recommendations on a key challenge identified by Mayor Lovely Warren and her senior leadership team: Design a unified, efficient strategy to establish a “stairway” out of poverty for families currently receiving assistance from several agencies, reviewing key areas that include employment, education, housing and safe neighborhoods.

 The work resulted in a report with specific and actionable recommendations for the City and partners to undertake.
 The report is available for download here: IBM SSC Rochester Report